 Now that you have checked that your Mac is capable of running Lion and up to date, you are ready to upgrade to Lion!

 The process is very simple but you must have an internet connection.
 Click on the Apple icon and select ‘App Store...' this will bring up the Mac App Store.
-You can then either search for ‘Lion' in the search bar or click this link to take you straight there.
+You can then search for ‘Lion' in the search bar.
 Once you have found it simply click on the button which says £20.99 under the Lion icon, this will change the button to a green colour, click on it again to confirm the purchase.

 The image below shows you what you will see in the Mac App Store.
 You'll notice that we have already installed Lion;